-- Not killing animals at all; (so no insects and (other) so called vermin) either;
+- Not killing animals at all (including so called vermin);

 - Not depriving animals of their natural freedom; so neither exploiting them;

-- Not eating plants; so no vegetables that consist of their roots, stem or leafs;
+- Not consuming plants; (vegetables consisting of a plant's roots, stem or leafs);

-- Leaving behind all, that kills microbes in any way; such as making fire;
+- Leaving behind all, that kills microbes one way or another; (particularly making fire);

 - Observing the law strictly; (mainly to avoid hurting other humans);

-- Leaving behind all, that is detrimental for well-being of other creatures.
+- Leaving behind all that is detrimental for the well-being of other creatures.